 Members of the UW-Whitewater community can use the COVID-19 Behavior Compliance form to report a concerning behavior in relation to the COVID-19/Coronavirus pandemic.
 This could include issues relating to face coverings, etc. on campus.
 The Dean of Students or Housing Office will review each report and follow up with the student.
 Any reports that involves an employee will be forwarded to Human Resources for review.

-Effective Aug.
-23, all individuals will be required to wear face coverings when indoors, unless you are eating or drinking or alone in your office or in your residence hall room.
+All individuals will be required to wear face coverings when indoors, unless you are eating or drinking or alone in your office, or in you are in residence halls on residential floors.
+You must still wear masks in the lobbies, basements, stairwells, elevators and other common areas, etc.

 Acceptable face coverings must: